BearStudio/start-ui-figma/.github/ISSUE_TEMPLATE/fix.md

 <!--A clear and concise description of what you expected to happen.-->

-## How do you plan to fix the problem ?
+## How do you plan to fix the problem?
 <!--Try to explain how could you/we fix the problem.-->